2021 Minsk apartment shooting: Participants

+Dmitry Yuryevich Fedosyuk (Дзмітрый Юр’евіч Федасюк, Дмитрий Федосюк; born June 5, 1990), was the KGB agent killed in the shoot-out.
+He was a senior lieutenant at the KGB's Alpha Group unit and had the call-sign Nirvana.
+His career at the KGB began as an accountant.
+His mother was the head of a department within the KGB.
+He was married and had a five-year-old daughter.
+Fedosyuk was posthumously awarded the Order for Personal Courage.

 Aftermath

 Mass arrests

 An edited video of the incident, which was recorded on multiple cameras, was broadcast by Belarus state TV channels.
 This was followed by arrests of more than 100 people in connection to social media comments about the event, on charges of insulting a government official or inciting social hatred.
 By 3 November 2021, more than 136 people were detained for 'trying to whitewash' Zeltser's name in social networks.
 For more than a month, detainees were denied access to legal counsel.
 Human rights activists said that the prison officials had not allowed basic necessities to be delivered to the prisoners.

 In February 2023, the Viasna Human Rights Centre reported that several of the detainees were released after having served their full sentences.

 Arrest of Gennady Mozheiko

 Among the arrested was journalist Gennady Mozheiko, a correspondent of the Belarusian version of Komsomolskaya Pravda (KP v Belorusi).
 Mozheiko was detained in Moscow and sent to the Okrestina Detention Centre in Minsk.
 The Daily Telegraph reported on an allegation that he was subject to extraterritorial abduction in Moscow, by Belarusian agents; the official Belarusian account is that he was arrested in Belarus, upon crossing the border.
 He was jailed for having written a news piece that featured a former classmate of Zeltser describing him in positive terms; the article was published on September 28, 2021, and was deleted the next morning.
 The website of Komsomolskaya Pravda in Belarus was blocked by authorities on the same day; the newspaper ceased its operations in Minsk.
 Russia expressed dissatisfaction over these developments, based on an expectation that work of "[their] media outlets" would not be interfered with, while also citing freedom of the press.
 Nevertheless, the Belarusian authorities charged Mozheiko with 'whitewashing a criminal'.
 As of October 16, 2021, Mozheiko is charged with 'inciting hatred' and 'an insult to a representative of the authority' under the articles of the State Criminal Code.